Search by

 Do I need to bring my own saucepans, wok, etc?

 If you would like to bring your own kitchen equipment they have lots of storage space.
-However, you can buy a kitchen pack from us when making your booking which will be in your room upon arrival.
+However, you can buy a kitchen pack from them when making your booking which will be in your room upon arrival.

 Is there a TV in my room?
 Can I bring one if not?